Kingdom of France

 The Kingdom of France is the historiographical name or umbrella term given to various political entities of France in the medieval and early modern period.
 It was one of the most powerful states in Europe from the High Middle Ages to 1848 during its dissolution.
 It was also an early colonial power, with colonies in Asia and Africa, and the largest being New France in North America geographically centred on the Great Lakes.
+In the 16th to the 18th centuries, the French colonial empire stretched from a total area at its peak in 1680 to over 10 e6km2, the second-largest empire in the world at the time behind the Spanish Empire.

 The Kingdom of France was descended directly from the western Frankish realm of the Carolingian Empire, which was ceded to Charles the Bald with the Treaty of Verdun (843).
 A branch of the Carolingian dynasty continued to rule until 987, when Hugh Capet was elected king and founded the Capetian dynasty.
 The territory remained known as Francia and its ruler as rex Francorum ('king of the Franks') well into the High Middle Ages.
 The first king calling himself rex Francie ('King of France') was Philip II, in 1190, and officially from 1204.
 From then, France was continuously ruled by the Capetians and their cadet lines under the Valois and Bourbon until the monarchy was abolished in 1792 during the French Revolution.
 The Kingdom of France was also ruled in personal union with the Kingdom of Navarre over two time periods, 1284–1328 and 1572–1620, after which the institutions of Navarre were abolished and it was fully annexed by France (though the King of France continued to use the title "King of Navarre" through the end of the monarchy).